Order of the Garter

 Post-nominal initials: GCMG, KCMG/DCMG, CMG

-The Order’s motto is Auspicium melioris aevi (‘Token of a better age’).
-The banners of arms of the Knights and Dames Grand Cross are hung in the Chapel of the Order, which is in St Paul’s Cathedral.
-The Star and Badge of the Order feature the cross of St George, the Order’s motto, and a representation of the archangel Michael holding in his right hand a flaming sword, destroying Satan.
-[Top]
+The Star and Badge of the Order feature the cross of St George, the Order’s motto, and a representation of the archangel Michael holding in his right hand a flaming sword and stepping on Satan to crush him.

 Chapel: The Queen’s Chapel of the Savoy